cmagganas/cloud-course-project/src/files_api/auth/README.md

 ### Configuration

-Authentication settings are loaded from environment variables:
+Authentication settings are loaded from environment variables in your `.env` file:

 ```
 AWS_REGION=us-west-1